 Madrid can get overpoweringly hot in the summer months, with temperatures as high as 40 degrees.
 We at Co-operative Travel suggest looking for cheap Madrid city breaks in May or October, when temperatures are perfect.
 How about taking weekend breaks to get a taster for the city?

 If you’re looking to save money, then why not book ahead?
-Great holiday deals and packages are now available for Madrid city breaks in 2020.
+Great holiday deals and packages are now available for Madrid city breaks.

 Book an all-inclusive Madrid holiday for next year and save money now.